isilberfin/NLP-implementations/README.md

 # NLP-implementations
-Basic NLP impementations from the course Advanced NLP with Python from Linkedin learning.
+Basic NLP impementations from the course Advanced NLP with Python from Linkedin learning given by Derek Jedamski.